Virginia Railroad Workers and Lung Diseases

 Lung disease and related medical problems suffered by railroad workers are covered by FELA.
 Our attorneys are experienced at helping rail employees recover damages under FELA law to pay for what is often expensive and long-lasting medical treatment.

 Cooper Hurley Injury Lawyers works with clients who have suffered medical problems related to working on the railroad.
 If you think your lung condition, such as mesothelioma, was caused by your working conditions at a rail yard, you may have a valid claim under FELA.
 Our firm offers you a free case evaluation and contingency fees, so you do not pay until you receive compensation.
-Contact us at 757.455.0077 or online for an appointment.
+Contact us today for an appointment.